FAQs

 15-20 hours per week for Modules 1 and 3, and at least the same for Module 2 for the 16-week option, but less for the 9-month option.

 This depends very much on your personal career objectives.
-The DELTA is a much more practical teaching qualification than most Masters courses, but if you are thinking of doing the DELTA first and then going on to do a Masters, it is worth noting that a Pass in all three DELTA modules can be accepted by the University of Chichester as Accreditation of Prior Learning, counting for 60 credits and giving you exemption from the core module of NILE’s MA.
+The DELTA is a much more practical teaching qualification than most MA courses, but if you are thinking of doing the DELTA first and then going on to do an MA, it is worth noting that a Pass in all three DELTA modules can be accepted by the University of Chichester as Recognition of Prior Learning (RPL), counting for 60 credits and giving you exemption from the core module of NILE’s MA.
 NILE has created a video that tells you more about choosing between the MA & the DELTA.

-DELTA Modules can be paid per module or as a package: candidates who sign up to take all three DELTA Modules with NILE pay a total of £3652.40, saving a total of £168.
+DELTA Modules can be paid per module or as a package: candidates who sign up to take all three DELTA Modules with NILE pay a total of £3917, saving you up to £200.
 The package price is not available in conjunction with any other discount.

 The DELTA package can be paid in full prior to starting the first module, or according to the payment plan set out on our payment page.
 The payment plan must be agreed prior to starting the first module.

 At NILE if that is convenient; otherwise at your closest Cambridge exam centre.
-When you approach another centre to arrange to take the exam, please make it clear that you are NILE is enrolling you for the exam and you are asking them simply to host the exam for you.
-Once you have made such an arrangement, please inform NILE (registrar@nile-elt.com) so that we can liaise with the centre.
-Please also be aware that other centres may charge a small administration fee.
+When you approach another centre to arrange to take the exam, please make it clear that NILE is enrolling you for the exam and you are asking them simply to host the exam for you.
+Once you have made such an arrangement, please inform NILE (delta.admin@nile-elt.com) so that we can liaise with the centre.
+Please also be aware that other centres may charge an administration fee.

 Both courses cover the same content and work towards the same end result.
 The 16-week course is better suited to those people who can dedicate at least 15 hours per week to the course to allow for reflection and research alongside their normal work.
 The 36-week course is designed so that assignments can be spaced out more, and may be more appropriate for those teachers working full time or who like more time to reflect on their learning.